VBAndCs/sVB-Small-Visual-Basic/Readme.md

 </a>
 </p>

-# sVB 3.0 says: Happy BASIC 60th anniversary to all!
+# sVB 3.0 says: Happy BASIC 60th anniversary for all!
 In 1 May, 1964, John G. Kemeny and Thomas E. Kurtz created BASIC, which became the easiest and most popular programming language ever, with more than 300 different dialects that emerged and vanished over time.
 <p align="center">
   <img src="https://modernvbnet.gallerycdn.vsassets.io/extensions/modernvbnet/svbinstaller/3.0/1714546030343/image__4.png"/>